sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

 {% include portfolio-panel.md
   metadata="User interviews"
   heading="Making new friends"
-  content="Since our researchers were new to the research process, much of the work was education.
-I created guides for each individual role (moderator, note-taker, and observer) and tracked when researchers took on which roles.
+  content="Since our researchers were new to the research process, I created guides for each individual role (moderator, note-taker, and observer) and mentored new researchers in their roles.

-  All sessions were run remotely with a private Slack channel for researchers to share questions and notes whilst the session was running.
-I ended up moderating most of the interviews myself, but benefitted from a number of note-takers on the calls.
+  All sessions were run remotely with a private Slack channel for researchers to share questions and notes.

   Sessions involved a preliminary interview, followed by an experimental session where we looked over their shoulder as they worked on their own websites, followed by more follow-up conversations.